ZjGaothu/EpiGePT/README.md

 python preprocess.py
 ```

 As for the motif binding score, we conducted scanning of 711 transcription factors across the entire genome and integrated them into the [EpiGePT-online](http://health.tsinghua.edu.cn/epigept/) platform, enabling users to directly perform predictions through the web interface.
+The file of genomic regions and samll demo data for motif score and target data can be found [here](data).

 ### Model training